If you are searching for the journal for your research paper publication

 Article influence shall be calculated by dividing the Eigenfactor score, by a percentage of all of the articles and journals recorded in the citation reports that were published in the pages of this magazine and its rating will be determined by the average of the effect of the item (s) within the first five years of its publication.

 It is calculated by multiplying the equity factor is 0.01, and dividing the result by the number of articles in the journal, normalized as a share of all articles in all publications.

 The equation is as follows:

-The journal Immediacy Index is calculated by using following formula:
+The journal Immediacy Index is calculated by using the following formula:

-The journal immediacy index indicate that how quickly an article is cited.
+The journal immediacy index indicates how quickly an article is cited.

 The Impact factor metric (Web of science)

 The Impact factor of a journal is calculated by any database by taking the average number of citations on articles published within the last two years and in the JCR year.

 The impact factor is calculated by dividing the number of citations per JCR year by the total number of articles published in the previous two years.